-2017] A minimum of 12 weeks' engineering industry experience is strongly encouraged.
-This allows you to gain firsthand experience in an engineering practice environment under the supervision of a practising professional engineer.
+At least 12 weeks of engineering industry experience is strongly encouraged.
+This allows you to gain firsthand experience in an engineering practice environment under the supervision of a professional engineer.

-Opportunities exist for an overseas work placement of between six and 12 months (this satisfies the engineering industry experience requirement).
-These placements are normally taken during a one-year break in the middle or at the end of the third year of the degree.
+Opportunities exist for an overseas work placement, normally taken during a one-year break in the middle or at the end of the third year of the degree.

 In your final year, you will complete two major engineering projects that are either industry-based or simulate an industrial situation.
-You will work with industry leaders using the theory and practical experience gained through the program to solve a problem.
+You will work with industry leaders to solve a problem.

-Field trips throughout the program will allow you to see first-hand how the industry works.
-Industry experts also guest lecture throughout the program.
+Field trips will allow you to see firsthand how the industry works, and industry experts guest lecture throughout the course.